ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter10.md

 “Eh?”
 Wèi WúXiàn was confused.
 Why would his flute vibrate with the notes of Lán WàngJī’s guqin?

-However, he could not keep on wondering on the subject because Lán WàngJī had resumed massaging his leg.
+As Lán WàngJī resumed massaging his leg, it caused Wèi WúXiàn to stop wondering.

-Rolling the trouser leg further up, Lán WàngJī massaged Wèi WúXiàn’s leg upward to his thigh.
+Rolling the trouser leg further up, Lán WàngJī massaged his leg upward to his thigh.

 Watching Lán WàngJī, it appeared to Wèi WúXiàn that Lán WàngJī was very focused on his task as though it was the most important thing to him.